ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * `task_id`, the PPM task ID.
 * `batch_interval`, the request's batch interval.
 * `agg_param`, an aggregation parameter for the VDAF being executed.
+* `tag`, an HMAC-SHA256 tag over the serialized message, excluding the `tag` field itself, computed using the `collect_auth_key` shared by the leader and the collector.

 To make a collect request, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL with a